Nianze/nianze.github.io/content/post/2018-03-13-define-non-member-func-inside-templates-when-desiring-type-conversions.md

 Rational<int> result = oneHalf * 2;  // error! won't compile
 ```

-The problem here is that implicit type conversion functions are _never_ considered during template argument deduction.
-Let's view this problem in the perspective of compilers: for some function named `operator*` taking two parameters of type `Rational<T>`, compilers found a type of `Rational<int>`   thus C++ compilers can't figure out what T is, thus unable to do the instantiation . before we can call a function, we have to know which functions exist.
-In order to know that, we have to deduce parameter types for the relevant function templates so that we can instantiate the appropriate functions
+The problem here is that **implicit type conversion functions are _never_ considered during template argument deduction**.
+This means it is impossible for the compilers to convert the second parameter `2` into a `Rational<int>` using non-explicit constructor, so compilers can't figure out what `T` is for this function template named `operator*` taking two parameters of type `Rational<T>`, can't deduce parameter types for this function templates, and thus can't instantiate the appropriate functions.
+In the end, the function we want to call fails to be generated before we could apply implicit type conversions during a later function call.